Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Wake Forest has combined with its opponents to put up more than 58.5 points only one time this year.
+- Wake Forest has combined with its opponents to score more than 58.5 points just once this season.

 - Syracuse's games have gone over 58.5 points in two opportunities this season.

-- This contest's over/under is 19.5 points more than the 39 these two squads combine to surrender per game this season.
+- The combined points per game average of the two teams, 68.8, is 10.3 points greater than Saturday's over/under.

+- The 39 combined points per game that these two squads have allowed this season are 19.5 fewer than the 58.5 over/under in this contest.

-- The Demon Deacons and their opponents have scored an average of 63.9 points per game in 2021, 5.4 more than Saturday's total.
+- The average total in Demon Deacons games this season is 63.9, 5.4 points more than Saturday's over/under of 58.5.

-- The 50.6 PPG average total in Orange games this season is 7.9 points fewer than this game's over/under.
+- The 58.5 total in this game is 7.9 points higher than the 50.6 average total in Orange games this season.

 Wake Forest Stats and Trends